CIZL-FM

-CIZL-FM, known on air as Z99, is a radio station in Regina, Saskatchewan broadcasting at 98.9 MHz.
+CIZL-FM (98.9 MHz), known on air as Z99, is a radio station in Regina, Saskatchewan.
 It has studios with sister stations CJME and CKCK-FM at 2401 Saskatchewan Drive in Regina.

 CIZL was founded in 1982 by Rawlco Communications.
 Its original format was modern rock, and has evolved over the years between the contemporary hit radio and Adult CHR formats.
 However, its name and logo have remained constant.

 The station holds an annual charity event, the Z99 Radiothon, in support of the Regina General Hospital's neonatal intensive care unit.